Updated: Apr 17

 The key to avoiding a lifetime of paying the "health tax" is exactly what Crossfit offers.
 Vigorous exercise, focus on Ancestral-type diet, and a supportive community devoted to a longevity-promoting lifestyle.

-For one roadmap, see Mark Sisson's Thanksgiving post which is both primer and reminder of what we over 50 can (and should) be doing to extend our useful, enjoyable lives.
+---A useful overview can also be found in Mark Sisson's Thanksgiving post which is both primer and reminder of what we over 50 can (and should) be doing to extend our useful, enjoyable lives:

 It's never too late to start (exercising, cleaning up diet)